OpenEdition/kbart-openedition/docs/source/bacon.rst

    ``best_ppn``.
 It is the best matching identifier found for this resource in the `SUDOC catalogue <http://sudoc.abes.fr>`_.

-   Most of the time, it can simply be ignored if it not of any use to you.
+   Most of the time, it can simply be ignored if it's not of any use to you.